Center For Ocean Sciences Education Excellence COSEE Ocean Systems

 June 2011 marked the launch of NASA's first space-based measurements of ocean salinity across the globe - an important observation for ocean and climate studies.
 From 650 kilometers (400 miles) above Earth's surface, Aquarius detects changes in ocean salinity as small as a "pinch" of salt in a gallon of water.

-NASA Aquarius works closely with COSEE-OS for its Education and Public Outreach (EPO) endeavors.
+NASA Aquarius works closely with COSEE-OS for its Education and Public Outreach endeavors.
 These webinars cover the science, engineering and observations made by the satellite before and after launch, as well as methods used by educators to teach key oceanographic concepts using Aquarius concepts.

-Many Learning Pathways in the Ocean Sciences (MLPiOS)
+Many Learning Pathways in the Ocean Sciences

 People